leboff/scriptingdx-dreamhouse/README.md

 ## Description of Files and Directories

-* **sdfx-workspace.json**: Required by Salesforce DX.
+* **sdfx-project.json**: Required by Salesforce DX.
 Configures your workspace.
 Use this file to specify the parameters that affect your Salesforce development project.
 * **config/\*-scratch-def.json**: Sample files that show how to define the shape of a scratch org.
 You  reference one of these files when you create your scratch org with the force:org:create command.
 In the sfdx-dreamhouse sample, the **project-scratch-def.json** file is also called by the **test/test-runner-config.json** file.
 * **data/\*-data.json**: Sample files for loading data into the scratch org.
 * **Jenkinsfile**: Configuration file that defines the Jenkins CI/CD pipeline logic for a project with steps to build/test/deploy etc. captured in various stages.
 The sample shows how to integrate Salesforce DX CLI commands using stages.
-* **test/test-runner-config.json**: Required by Test Runner, although you can name the file anything you want.
-Configures all aspects of the Test Runner, such as its jobs, the tests to run, the orgs to create, the data to load, and so on.
-* **test/scripts/compile.sh**: Sample script that compiles the Selenium tests.
-Called by the **test/test-runner-config.json** file.
-* **test/scripts/phantom.sh**: Sample script that sets up PhantomJS, which is a scripted, headless browser used for automating testing.
-Called by the **test/test-runner-config.json** file.
-* **.forceignore**: Optional Salesforce DX file.
-Lists the directories and files that you want force:source:push/pull to ignore.
 * **.project**:  Required by the Eclipse IDE.
 Describes the Eclipse project.
 * **.gitignore**:  Optional Git file.
 Specifies intentionally untracked files that you want Git (or in this case GitHub) to ignore.

 The following two directories contain source code:

 * **force-app**: The source for the Dreamhouse Force.com app and tests.
 The name of this directory corresponds to the value of the DefaultArtifact parameter of your **sfdx-project.json** file.
-* **test/integration**: The Java source for the Selenium tests.

 ## Issues